Bring Your Art to Life with These 8 Simple Pencil Coloring Techniques

 Double-ended pencils, like Chameleon Pencils, can help speed up the process though.
 These smart pencils come with two perfectly matched tones so you no longer need to rifle through your extensive collections of art tools anymore.
 You just need to flip to blend and can easily color between the shades.

 Pencils are an important art tool that creative individuals of all ages need to have as an option.
-But in order to unlock the full benefits of coloring pencils, you need to be using the right techniques.
+But to unlock the full benefits of coloring pencils, you need to be using the right techniques.

 From cross-hatching to blending, these simple tricks are an easy way to create inspirational, aesthetically pleasing pieces of art.
 We hope it’s helped you.